I Am Accused of Violating a Protection Order

 It is important to understand that the Washington State legal system designed protection order to protect people.
 Thus, enabling people that are being abused, attacked or harassed to be protected and enabling them to use the protection order, Domestic Violence Protection Order or Anti-Harassment Order as a shield to protect themselves from harm.

 However, too often these orders are used as swords to attack an ex-lover, neighbor, tenant or other vulnerable person.
-Many people have protection orders placed against them and do not realize the possible future criminal penalties in the future.
+Many people have protection orders placed against them and do not realize the possible future criminal penalties.

 Some people use protection order as a weapon.
 This is NOT the intended use of an order or protection or no-contact order.
 If you are being attacked by a person who has obtained a protection order against you then it is time to defend yourself from criminal charges.
 If someone is abusing a protection order and using it as a weapon against you it is time to defend yourself.